brandon-dale/454_FinalProject/README.md

 | 18 | Zoom               | 512x512   | 34.81% | 170891.67 |
 | 19 | AddIsland          | 512x512   | 40.43% | 156159.18 |
 | 20 | Zoom               | 1024x1024 | 28.30% | 751828.99 |

-## PLAN
-- Use the buffer board for each step
-- Run all steps as normal
-- At step 16, run as normal, then create the edge map
-- for all subsequent maps, use the edge map for processing